The Mathematics department is made up of the following members of staff:

 - What homework should I expect to get in Maths?

 All students will be given at least one piece of homework each week in line with the school homework timetable.
-This will sometimes be a weekly skills sheet and other pieces of homework set by the class teacher as appropriate.
+This may be a weekly skills sheet or other pieces of homework set by the class teacher as appropriate.

 If you require more detailed information about the department, please feel free to contact us.